KWong1996/Bird-Watcher/README.md

-#How to use
+# How to use

-##ecrets.son
+## secrets.son

-###On your local directory create a file called "secrets.json" with the following format containg your twitter API access keys
+### On your local directory create a file called "secrets.json" with the following format containg your twitter API access keys

 '''shell
     "CONSUMER_KEY": "9f86d081884c7d659a2feaa0c55ad015a3bf4f1b2b0b822cd15d6c15b0f00a08",